What is nutrient deficiency?

 Your body relies on nutrients of all forms to provide the necessary reactions inside your body that provide you with energy to do every bodily function from breathing to running a marathon.
 The food that you eat is full of macronutrients, micronutrients, vitamins, minerals, water, etc. These components break down and are distributed throughout your body to help you grow and give you energy.
 Each reaction that takes place in your body requires specific “ingredients” that come from your food or your body produces them.
 If we are lacking those “ingredients” then those reactions cannot take place and we begin to see problems pop up such as fatigue, rashes, muscle cramps, and even disease.

 Even if you eat a well-balanced diet, you could still be nutrient deficient!
 This is due to outside factors including your age and health conditions (especially digestive issues which are becoming extremely common) which can impact your body’s ability to absorb nutrients from your food.
-The quality of the food you ingest is also a potential cause for nutrient deficiency.
+The quality of the food you ingest is also a potential cause of the nutrient deficiency.
 Soil quality, processing, and storage times can all affect how many nutrients are available in the food we eat.

 So, how do I know if I am nutrient deficient?